cyclus/cyclus/README.rst

     $ cyclus path/to/input.xml

-For a more detailed explanation, checkout the `Cyclus User Guide`_.
+For a more detailed explanation, check out the `Cyclus User Guide`_.

 .. _`CMake`: https://cmake.org
 .. _`Cyclus Homepage`: http://fuelcycle.org/